Code4Community/jewel-theif/LevelPlanning.md

+Levels are planned by an array marking off boxes and open tiles.
+    0 = open tile
+    1 = box
+    2 = player
+    3 = guard
+    4 = gem

 1st Level:
 Straight Line.
 User would move a specific direction a number of times in order to collect the jewel.